-Vicious Circle, I, ascribed to our transcendental critique, 56.
+VICIOUS CIRCLE, I, ascribed to our transcendental critique, 56.

-Vico, II, and the idea of historical development, and historical individuality,
+VICO, II, and the idea of historical development, and historical individuality, 276.

-Vitoria, Franciscus de, III, Reflectiones Theologicae, 314.
+VITORIA, FRANCISCUS DE, III, Reflectiones Theologicae, 314,

-VIERKANDT, ALFRED,, II, Die Anfänge der Religion und Zauberei, 314. -, III
+VIERKANDT, ALFRED,, II,

-Gesellschaftslehre, 243, 290, 353, 357, 358,
+Die Anfänge der Religion und Zauberei, 314.

--, III, opposes von Wiese's view, 243; -, III, opposes von Wiese's view, 243; calls Litt's standpoint an "immanent universalism", 255 (note); is influenced by the naturalistic utilitarian viewpoint in his Gesellschaftslehre; his theory of reciprocity as a biological necessity; his evolutionism: personal groups had their precursor in the animal herd from which we can imagine the human horde to have descended as the primal form of human societal life, 290, 291; Vierkandt's reasoning approaches that of Hobbes' instinct of self-preservation; but in this theory it is taken for granted that the vital conditions for a member of the group are not guaranteed by natural, prelogical factors; in animal groups reciprocity is absolutely maintained by pre-lo-gical factors; not so in a human group; biotic and psychic aspects of humans have an entirely different structure from that of animals; Vierkandt's evolutionism is thereby refuted; he denies the blood tie in the family as a foundation; and refers to the unmarried father's indifference; and to the love of foster parents, 291; his unfounded attack on naïve experience, 292; parental love is called forth by continual interaction favoured by sexuality and reproduction; criticism of this view; his concept "foundation" has a natural causal sense, 293; Unterordnungstrieb (submissive instinct), 294; ancestor cult implies that the community continues that of the family beyond the grave, 353; the sib chieftain embodies the magic power of the clan, 357; on the collective responsibility in a clan, 358; VIERKANDT confounds subjective motives with foundational relationships to communal structural principle, 360. to the
+Gesellschaftslehre, 243, 290, 353, 357, 358, -, III, opposes von Wiese's view, 243; calls LITT's standpoint an "immanent uni-versalism", 255 (note); is influenced by the naturalistic utilitarian viewpoint in his Gcsellschaftslehre; his theory of reci-procity as a biological necessity; his evolutionism: personal groups had their precursor in the animal herd from which we can imagine the human horde to have descended as the primal form of human societal life, 290, 291; VIERKANDT'S reasoning approaches that of HOBBES' instinct of self-preservation; but in this theory it is taken for granted that the vital conditions for a member of the group are not guaranteed by natural, prelogical factors; in animal groups reciprocity is absolutely maintained by pre-logical factors; not so in a human group; biotic and psychic aspects of humans have an entirely different structure from that of animals; VIERKANDT's evolutionism is thereby refuted; he denies the blood tic in the family as a foundation; and refers to the unmarried father's indifference; and to the love of foster pa-rents, 291; his unfounded attack on naïve experience, 292; parental love is called forth by continual interaction favoured by sexuality and reproduction; criticism of this view; his concept "foundation" has a natural causal sense, 293; Unterordnungstrieb (submissive instinct), 294; ancestor cult implies that the community continues that of the family beyond the grave, 353; the sib chieftain embodies the magic power of the clan, 357; on the collective responsibility in a clan, 358; VIERKANDT confounds subjective motives with foundational relationships to the communal structural principle, 360.